FelixAugenstein/watson-assistant-tutorial/README.md

 ## Configuring the Watson Assistant on the IBM Cloud

 <h4>1) Create a Watson Assistant Service</h4>
-In the Catalogue section, click on the AI category, then select Watson Assistant.
+After the login you will see your IBM Cloud Dashboard.
+In the upper menu bar click Catalog.
+In the Catalog section, click on the AI category, then select Watson Assistant.
 On the next page select the Lite Plan - or the Plus Trial, Standard or Plus Plan for further deployment options - and you can also choose a region, where you would like to deploy your service as well as a service name.
+Click "Create".

 ![Catalog Watson Assistant](readme_images/catalog-watson-assistant.png)

 <br>
 <h4>2) Access your Watson Assistant Service</h4>
-Go back to your IBM Cloud Dashboard by clicking the IBM Cloud Logo.
+Go back to your IBM Cloud Dashboard by clicking the IBM Cloud Logo on the upper left.
 Under services you will find the Watson Assistant Service in the corresponding region.
 Access your service by launching it.
-Afterwards click on skills and create a new skill.
+Afterwards click on Skills in the menu on the left and create a new Dialog skill.
+You have to set the language of your assistant or chatbot.

 ![Create a new Skill](readme_images/create-skill.png)